What Is the Hobby Loss Rule?

 - Were your losses beyond your control?

-If your business doesn’t turn a profit for 3 out of 5 years (except in specific industries, like horse racing) then it is classified as a hobby, according to the hobby loss rule, and you can no longer claim tax deductions.
+If your business doesn’t turn a profit for 3 out of 5 years (except in specific industries, like horse racing) then it is classified as a hobby, according to the hobby loss rule, and you can no longer claim tax deductions against other revenue.

 If you want to reverse the IRS’s decision about your business, then you have to prove your intention was to make a profit.
 Keep extensive files showing where you spent your money and how it was imperative to your business.